 Throughout the weekend of the Chipotle Cultivate Festival, which took place in San Francisco, the brand racked up more than 1,200 social posts and a whopping 3 million impressions.
-What’s more, over 37.5% of the visitors scrolled through the Tint to load more content from the weekend.
+What’s more, over 37.5% of the visitors scrolled through the TINT social wall to load more content from the weekend.

-Back in 2013, Belkin ran a UGC campaign that included people’s favourite gadget – the iPhone.
+Belkin ran a UGC marketing campaign that included people’s favorite gadget – the iPhone.
 Partnering up with Lego, they asked customers to create cases for their phones using customizable Lego blocks.

 They then posted the images onto Instagram using the hashtag #LEGOxBelkin.
 This is the perfect example of customers doing the selling for the brand because this simple but effective marketing method showed potential buyers just how cool, diverse, and trendy Belkin cases could be in an organic and authentic way.

-“What makes Tint the best is it allows us to easily approve content on the go from the app,” says Director of Integrated Marketing at NASDAQ, Joshua Machiz.
+“What makes TINT the best is it allows us to easily approve content on the go from the app,” says the Director of Integrated Marketing at NASDAQ, Joshua Machiz.

 And that’s another reason UGC is so important.
-In such a fast-paced, constantly-changing online landscape, content needs to be quick and on-trend.
-Instead of spending months and millions coming up with an advertising campaign that might be out of date by the time it finally airs, UGC allows brands to stay on the ball and stay current with their customers.
+In such a fast-paced, constantly changing online landscape, content needs to be quick and on-trend.
+Instead of spending months and millions coming up with an advertising campaign that might be out of date by the time it finally airs, UGC marketing allows brands to stay on the ball and stay current with their customers.